-An early morning patrol of seven warriors under Harec's command (traveling a 3-5 hour circuit):
+An early morning patrol of seven warriors under Harec's command (traveling a 3-5 hour circuit) would be composed of two Ist level fighters, three 2nd level fighters, and one 3rd level fighter.

-- 2 first level fighters;

-- 3 second level fighters; and

-- 1 third level fighter.

-A special daylight patrol of ten warriors commanded by Farlryen and following tracks or responding to a message from another tower (traveling a 4-6 hour circuit):
+A special daylight patrol of IO warriors commanded by Farlryen and following tracks or responding to a message from another tower (traveling a 4-6 hour circuit) would include four Ist level fighters, three 2nd level fighters, and two 3rd level fighters.

-- 4 first level fighters;

-- 3 second level fighters; and

-- 2 third level fighters.

-An early evening patrol of five warriors, commanded by Geer and traveling a 2-3 hour circuit:

-- 4 first level fighters; and - 1 third level fighter.
+An early evening patrol of five warriors, commanded by Geer and traveling a 2-3 hour circuit would include four Ist level fighters and one 3rd level fighter.